 To understand the impact of the integration on these programming languages, my research uses the controlled experiment methodology.
 The control is achieved at two different stages of microservices development namely coding and deployment.
 Also, it is achieved at the time of execution of the microservices.

-For the coding of the microservices, the programs for all the three languages are developed by myself.
+For the coding of the microservices, the programs for all three languages are developed by myself.
 Control at the time of coding is achieved by writing the programs in all the language as the replica of each other in terms of functionality.
 Initial coding is done for microservices in Java programming language.
 Programs written in Java are as per the tutorial guide given by the official website of different integration technology.
-For microservices built in ReST , this research uses (JAX-RS) API given by Oracle (Java EE APIs, n.d.), for microservices using gRPC, this research follows the tutorial guide for Java by gRPC official website (Basics Tutorial, n.d.) and for AMQP the microservices are built using the official website of RabbitMQ that uses AMQP protocol (RabbitMQ Tutorial - “Hello World!” — RabbitMQ, n.d.).
-These microservices built using Java programs serve as the baseline for the microservices in other two languages.
-The microservices written in other two languages are same in functionality as Java microservice.
+For microservices built-in ReST , this research uses (JAX-RS) API given by Oracle (Java EE APIs, n.d.), for microservices using gRPC, this research follows the tutorial guide for Java by gRPC official website (Basics Tutorial, n.d.) and for AMQP the microservices are built using the official website of RabbitMQ that uses AMQP protocol (RabbitMQ Tutorial - “Hello World!” — RabbitMQ, n.d.).
+These microservices built using Java programs serve as the baseline for the microservices in the other two languages.
+The microservices written in the other two languages are the same in functionality as Java microservice.
 There are different sets of libraries that each language uses to achieve a given functionality, and these libraries and functions are used as per the official documentation of that language.
 The libraries used in Ballerina code, to achieve the functionality as that of Java microservices are as per the documentation of Ballerina for each integration technology (Inc, n.d.).
 Similarly, the libraries used in Jolie are as per Jolie (Jolie/Examples, 2016/2020).
 Thus, enforcing the high control at the development stage of the coding.

 For the deployment of the microservices, this research uses Docker containers.
 “A docker container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another” (What Is a Container?, n.d.).
 Microservices and the containers are a natural pair that helps the former to achieve higher levels of modularity, code reuse, reproducibility and fine-grained scaling of a distributed system (Stubbs et al., 2015).
 Container technology, and Docker in particular, are having a profound impact on microservices.
 Thus, making Docker the first choice for the research to run the microservices.
-The control for deployment stage is achieved by deploying all the services in the common same docker environment.
+The control for the deployment stage is achieved by deploying all the services in the common same docker environment.

 As the integration of microservices means the communication calls between the services across the network.
 And with the network comes the response time delay and latency.
-Network failures are inevitable and given the nature of the network there will always be outliers (Newman, 2015).
-It is important to achieve control for the network.
+Network failures are inevitable and given the nature of the network, there will always be outliers (Newman, 2015).
+It is important to achieve control of the network.
 To avoid this, the research uses docker compose, a tool that is used to define and run multiple docker applications (Overview of Docker Compose, 2020).
-Docker compose sets up the single network for the apps.
+Docker compose sets up a single network for the apps.
 Each container for a service joins the default network and is both reachable by the containers on that network (Networking in Compose, 2020).
 This will ensure that every service is in the reach and the delay in the response will be minimal.

 Finally, the control at the time of execution is already achieved as all the services are deployed in the same environment.
 The additional configuration is done by allocating the same memory for each service inside the containers.